A practical guide to building a Confluence ChatGPT in 2026

 Your Confluence ChatGPT should go beyond just answers

-It should be easy enough for anyone to set up and manage, pull knowledge from all the places your team works, and give you the control you need to build trust and get people to use it.
-Most importantly, it should deliver answers right where your team already is, whether that’s Slack, Microsoft Teams, or your helpdesk.
+It should be simple to set up, pull knowledge from the places your team works most, and give you the control you need to build a reliable assistant.
+Most importantly, it should deliver answers right where your team already is, whether that's Slack, Microsoft Teams, or your helpdesk.

 Frequently asked questions